We enjoy playing alliteration games with our grandchildren during the rides back and froth between our

 - Continue until only one person is left after everyone else has dropped out.

-Results: That person is the winner.
+Results:Â That person is the winner!

-Alliteration Game #2
+Alliteration Games #2

-Improv Comedy Games: The Alliteration Game — powered by eHow.com.
+Here is another of the Alliteration Games, similar to #1 above.
+Watch the video… Improv Comedy Games: The Alliteration Game — powered by eHow.com.

-Alliteration Game #3
+Alliteration Games #3

-Alliteration Game #4
+Alliteration Games #4

 Alliteration Traveling Game: This one can be very funny for children.
 Find alliteration words for the children’s names.
 Make them as funny as possible.
 Or use names of animals.
 For example, “loud little Louie” or “silly Sammy Snodgrass” or “leaping Larry lizard.”
 When your child gets the hang of it, they will take off on their own.